matiasmarangone/LearningReactJS/README.md

 # Random Color Picker

 Our program will set the screen’s background to a random color.
 Clicking a button will refresh to a new, random color.

+# Video Player

+For this project, we’ll make three React components work together to create a responsive video player.